 In doing so, Rosen states this was a pivotal moment in human productivity and it essentially improved all aspects of life, such as food, shelter, transportation, medicine and etc, thus allowing the population to grow and thrive in a way it never did before.

-The founder of Microsoft, Bill Gates, reviewed the book on his blog, Gates Notes, and described it as both entertaining and highly informative:
+Bill Gates reviewed the book on his blog, Gates Notes, and described it as both entertaining and highly informative:

 “The Most Powerful Idea in the World is an entertaining narrative weaving together the clever characters, incremental innovations and historical context behind the engines that gave birth to our modern world…The book’s premise is that the Anglophone world—England, Scotland, Wales and America—was the epicenter of the Industrial Revolution because it ‘democratized the nature of invention.’
 Rosen makes a compelling argument that the steam engine is the quintessential example of that democratization at work…The Most Powerful Idea in the World is enjoyable reading, although it does go into a lot of detail about steam engines, and you will learn more about how they work than you might expect.
 With that one footnote, I highly recommend the book.”

 Rosen, who died in 2016, worked as an editor and publisher at Macmillion, Simon and Schuster and the Free Press for 25 years before becoming an author.

 Rosen wrote numerous books about history and science including Justinian’s Flea: The First Great Plague and the End of the Roman Empire as well as The Third Horseman: A Story of Weather, War, and the Famine History Forgot.

 Published in 2013, this book by Emma Griffin discusses the affect the industrial revolution had on workers and challenges the notion that it was grim, inhumane and exploitative as many previous historians have suggested.